 Vaccines on the National Immunisation Schedule are safe, effective and free.

 Your family doctor or practice nurse will give the immunisations.
-Immunisations will be given as injections in the arm or leg.
+Immunisations are usually given as injections in the arm or leg.
+Rotavirus vaccine is given as drops of liquid into the mouth.

 You can choose to pay for vaccines that are not on the schedule, or for vaccines that you may not be eligible to receive for free, such as Influenza, Chickenpox, Hepatitis A.